mquad/playlistrec/README.md

-Repository of code and notebook for Playlist Recommendation on the 30Music Dataset
+Repository of code and notebookis for Playlist Recommendation on the 30Music Dataset